 If you enjoy the outdoors (and who doesn’t) you’ll love living in Jacksonville.
 Living outdoors is the true Florida lifestyle, and with our north Florida mild climate, you have longer access year round.
-Fishing, the beaches, boating, biking, swimming, fitness activities, yard work, golf, sporting events… it’s an outdoor lovers dream location.
+Fishing, the beaches, boating, biking, swimming, kayaking, fitness activities, yard work, golf, sporting events… it’s an outdoor lovers dream location.
 I've known people that barely walked around the block before they moved to Jacksonville, but once relocated they soon became indoctrinated in a more fitness based culture.

 It's common to see large groups of road bikers flying up and down A1A and San Jose/SR13.
 Many of these biking clubs have multiple tiers of groups you can join from "very beginner" to elite level cyclist.
 You'll see early morning and early evening runners in just about every community as well as the beach.
 These runners range from large groups training for many of our organized races including the Marathon, or just running for fun and fitness.
 Mountain bikers have great trail riding in Hanna Park.
 Swimming is a big sport in Jacksonville with numerous kids and adult swim teams around town.
 Golf is prevalent in just about every corner of Jacksonville with both public and private courses throughout the city and you'll want to visit them all!
 Great fishing is available on 3 major waterways: the St Johns River, the Intracoastal, and the Ocean.
 You won't need a boat, but it will help... go ahead and get one if you are drawn to the water like so many of us Jacksonville residents are.